-After this, your data will either be deleted or made unidentifiable, by irreversibly converting it into a format in which individual persons can no longer be identified.
+After this, your data will either be erased or made unidentifiable by irreversibly converting it into a format from which individual persons can no longer be identified.

 Registered customers can edit their customer information by logging in to the Alko.fi online shop.
-You can also request corrections to your data by contacting firstname.lastname@example.org.
+Please regularly check that your data is correct.
+You can request us to correct your data by contacting us at email@example.com.